acsone/wms/odoo/local-src/stock_product_bin/README.rst

 multiples rules based on different stock location.
 The put away strategy is modified to take care of that configuration.

+This module allows to assign a location/bin on a product.
+This assignment can be occur in the product view or in the wizard "Update quantity on hand".

 Installation
 ============